On Carlotto-Schoen-type scalar-curvature gluings: Introduction

 \section{Introduction}

 In an outstanding paper~\cite{CarlottoSchoen} Carlotto and Schoen have constructed non-trivial asymptotically Euclidean scalar-flat metrics which are Minkowskian outside of a solid cone.
-In this note we show how to generalise the construction there in several directions:
+The reading of their paper suggests strongly, though no explicit statements are made, that their construction can be generalised as follows:

-\begin{enumerate} \item Rather than gluing an asymptotically Euclidean metric to a flat one, any two asymptotically Euclidean metrics $g_1$ and $g_2$ are glued together. \item In the spirit of~\cite{ErwannInterpolating}, the gluings at zero-scalar curvature are replaced by gluings where the scalar curvature of the final metric equals
+\begin{enumerate} \item Rather than gluing an asymptotically Euclidean metric to a flat one, any two asymptotically Euclidean metrics $g_1$ and $g_2$ can be glued together. \item In the spirit of~\cite{ErwannInterpolating}, the gluings at zero-scalar curvature can be replaced by gluings where the scalar curvature of the final metric equals

-with a cut-off function $\chi$. \item We provide a detailed proof with exponential weights near the boundary. \item The geometry of the gluing region is allowed to be more general than the interface between two cones. \end{enumerate}
+with a cut-off function $\chi$. \item The geometry of the gluing region can be somewhat more general than the interface between two rotationally-symmetric cones. \end{enumerate}

+The aim of this paper is to give detailed proofs of the above.
+While the overall structure of the argument is rather similar, the details are different: Both the proof in \cite{CarlottoSchoen} and ours require a weighted Poincar\'e inequality, with nonstandard weights adapted to the geometry of the problem at hand.
+We provide a version of this inequality different from the one in~\cite{CarlottoSchoen}, which might be of more general interest.
+We also provide a detailed proof of the gluing with exponential weights near the boundary, only sketched in~\cite{CarlottoSchoen}.
+Finally, we replace some of the tailor-made arguments in \cite{CarlottoSchoen} by off-the-shelf results from \cite{ChDelay}.

 A special case of our main Theorem~\ref{ThefulltheoremAE} below provides the following variant of the Riemannian-geometry version of the main theorem of~\cite{CarlottoSchoen}: